 - Research areas: Programming languages, distributed systems, parallelism, concurrency, verification

 A few essential details about the course

-- 5-unit graduate seminar course (in this context, “seminar” means a course where we discuss assigned readings and everyone participates actively in the discussion)
+- 5-unit graduate seminar course (i.e., a course where we read, present, and discuss research papers)

 What’s this course about?

 Theory and practice of distributed programming from a programming-languages perspective.

 Topics we’ll spend significant time on:

 - Replicated data types